 NEVER MODIFY ANY OF THE CRAFT'S SYSTEM UNLESS COMPETENT TO DO SO.

 FUEL SYSTEM

-The fuel system consists of a fuel tank (the volume is given in the technical data sheet), sender and fuel level gauge (on the steering console), filler neck, fuel filler cap with built-in fuel vent.
+The fuel system consists of a fuel tank (the volume is given in the technical data sheet), sender and fuel level gauge (optional), filler neck, fuel filler cap and air vent.